Why is it an issue?

 - IFRS 17 is the biggest shake up of insurance reporting for decades, impacting all insurers reporting under IFRS.
 This will result in significant changes to financial reporting systems and processes.

-- IFRS 17 will bring more consistency & transparency across the insurance sector.
+- IFRS 17 will bring more consistency and transparency across the insurance sector.

 - Insurance companies need to decide what story they want to tell about their company, how they want to structure their finance function, how they want to use data more effectively and how to use IFRS 17 to better inform decision making.